tilemill-project/tilemill/README.md

 - Removed windowed mode, only server mode is supported
 - Fixed Tab indentation in editor window
 - Increased size of layer panel
-- Added search option to layer panel
+- Added search option to layer

 # Readme